lowlevl/alcat.tel/README.md

 #### TODOs and ideas:

 - Contribute back with the yate fixes to `eventphone/yate` or `yatevoip/yate`.

-- Run a _voyance_ service randomly generated from found phrases.
+- Run a _voyance_ service from randomly selected phrases.
+- Call-a-keygen jukebox using `keygen.tk` music library.
+- Callback service at specific time, for reminders.

 ### Some inspirations, documentation and reference.